jabney/tinylex/README.md

 `RegExp`: the match criteria specified as a regular expression object.

 `string`: the name of the token, e.g., `'COMMENT'` as in `[COMMENT, 'COMMENT']`.
-The token content is taken from match group `0` of the RegExp match object which produces the token `['COMMENT', '# Darklord source']`.
+The token content is taken from match group `0` (the lexeme) of the RegExp match object which produces the token `['COMMENT', '# Darklord source']`.

 `number`: the number of the match group to use for both the token name and content, as in `[KEYWORD, 0]` which produces the token `['SUMMON', 'summon']`.

-`null|undefined`: no token should be created from the match; effectively discards the match altogether, as in `[WHITESPACE]` which swallows whitespace with no other effect.
+`null|undefined`: no token should be created from the match - effectively discards the match altogether, as in `[WHITESPACE]` which swallows whitespace with no other effect.

-`function`: a function used to create the token, discard the match, and/or advance the cursor by some positive, non-zero integer amount (`TinyLex` insists on advancing the cursor to avoid infinite loops).
+`function`: a function used to create the token, discard the match, and/or advance the cursor by some positive, non-zero integer amount (`TinyLex` advances the cursor to avoid infinite loops).
+Functions here can also push multiple tokens if desired.

 ```javascript
 // We could use a function to swallow whitespace.